devpro/devpro.github.io/readme.md

 Hello, I'm Bertrand Thomas.

-Welcome to my personal website hosted and provided by github.
+Welcome to my personal website hosted and provided by GitHub.

 You can follow me on twitter [@devprofr](https://twitter.com/devprofr).